EtchedPixels/FUZIX/docs/BankedZ80.md

 swapped out with that process, and which is only needed when that process is running.

+As the platform controls the loading and the use of "binman" to pack binaries it can opt for a different layout.

 ### User Map

 The user space memory map is in the following order